APPENDICES

 ACADIA

-Louis Dantin dit La Joye, born in Paris in c1702, married Marguerite, 25-year-old daughter of Marc Lassonde, in c1741 and settled at Port-Toulouse, now St. Peter's, on Île Royale, today's Cape Breton Island.
-They had at least 10 children, all born on Île Royale.
-In 1752, Louis, Marguerite, and five of their children--sons Gabriel, born in c1742, Louis, fils in c1745, Barthélemy in c1748, and Joseph in c1750, and daughter Jeanne, born in c1743--were counted at Port-Toulouse.
+Louis Dantin dit La Joye, born in Paris in c1702, married Marguerite, 25-year-old daughter of surgeon Bernard Marres dit La Sonde of Bordeaux and Judith Petitpas of Port-Royal, probably at Port-Toulouse on Île Royale in c1741.
+Marguerite's parents were long-time residents of Port-Toulouse, today's St. Peter's, Cape Breton Island, and she and Louis settled there.
+She gave him at least 10 children, all born probably at Port-Toulouse.
+In February 1752, a French official counted Louis, Marguerite, and five of their children--Gabriel, born in c1742; Jeanne in c1743; Louis, fils in c1745; Barthélemy in c1748; and Joseph in c1750--at Port-Toulouse.
 Between 1752 and 1758, five more children were born to them--Marguerite, Michel, Jean, Anne, and Agathe.
 Louis dit La Joye died probably at Port-Toulouse by late 1758.
-He would have been 56 years old that year.
+He would have been age 56 that year.

 LE GRAND DÉRANGEMENT